koechg2022/Simple-Networking/README.md

-The program itself has been written in `C++23`, it should work in `C++17+` though.
+The program itself has been written in `C++23`, though should work in `C++17+`.
-The library can be used in most other networking programs as long as it's compiled in the proper manner.
+The library can be used in most other networking programs as long as it's compiled in the proper manner ([How to use Simple-Networking](#how-to-use-simple-networking)).
 The structure of the program is as follows:
 <span style="color:red">This text is red.</span>

         .